-of incest.
-189 Patricia Phelan found similar results in a study of 102 cases of father-daughter incest.
-There, biological fathers molested eighty-two percent of all daughters available to them, while stepfathers molested seventy percent of all available daughters.
-190
+and mother's boyfriends.186 Faller found that four out of every five biological fathers abused more than one child in the household, as did two out of three of the father substitutes.187 In many cases, every child in the household was a victim of incest.188 Patricia Phelan found similar results in a study of 102 cases of father-daughter incest.
+There, biological fathers molested 85% of all daughters available to them, while stepfathers molested 70% of all available daughters.189

 The pattern is repeated again and again.
 Judith Herman and Lisa Hirschman studied forty families in which there were allegations of father-daughter incest.
-191 Victims in fifty-three percent of the families reported another victim or that they "strongly suspected" incest with a sibling had taken place.
-192 In forty-seven percent of the cases, the victims said there was no indication of other victims; however, there were no other possible victims in the household in one-third of these families.
-193 Similarly, in Diana Russell's landmark study of 930 women in San Francisco, one half of the children abused by a stepfather reported at least one other sibling as a victim, while one-third of the victims abused by a father reported other sibling-victims.
-194 Edward Farber studied the medical records of 162 molestation cases, which yielded a smaller percentage of cases of repeat incest with another child (twenty-eight percent).
-195 However, while seventy-two percent of the records Farber examined gave no indication of additional incest, in forty-one percent of those cases, no one inquired whether there were other victims.
-196
+190 Victims in 53% of the families reported another victim or that they "strongly suspected" incest with a sibling had taken place.
+191 In 47% of the cases, the victims said there was no indication of other victims; however, there were no other possible victims in the household in one-third of these families.
+192 Similarly, in Diana Russell's landmark study of 930 women in San Francisco, one half of the children abused by a stepfather reported at least one other sibling as a victim, while one-third of the victims abused by a father reported other sibling-victims.
+193 Edward Farber studied the medical records of 162 molestation cases, which yielded a smaller percentage of cases of repeat incest with another child (28%).
+194 However, while 72% of the records Farber examined gave no